 - 4.1.
-If a child arrives at school after 9.00am but before 9.15am or after 1.30pm but before 1.45pm for an afternoon session, they will be marked as 'L' for late.
+If a child arrives at school after 9.00am but before 9.15am or after 1.00pm but before 1.15pm for an afternoon session, they will be marked as 'L' for late.
 This will not constitute an absence but a late arrival.
-If a child arrives at school after 9.15am or 1.45pm, they will be marked as 'U' for unauthorised late.
+If a child arrives at school after 9.15am or 1.15pm, they will be marked as 'U' for unauthorised late.
 This will constitute an unauthorised absence. - 4.2.
 When a child arrives at school after 9.00am, they should report to the school office.
 The parent should complete the Late Arrival file. - 4.3.
 The Late Arrival file is kept in the office to record the date, time and reason for being late. - 4.4.
 Where there are exceptional circumstances for lateness, the Admin team will consult with the Assistant Head to determine if the lateness is authorised or unauthorised. - 4.5.
 Punctuality is monitored half-termly.
 Three incidents of late arrival since the previous monitor will result in a Late Letter being sent to parents.
-If there is on-going concern, the child's parents will be invited to meet with senior staff to ascertain the problem.
-An Attendance Plan will be written and a review meeting date agreed arranged between two to four weeks ahead. - 4.6.
-If lateness continues, a referral will be made to the Education Welfare Officer.
+If there is on-going concern, the child's parents will be invited to meet with the Attendance Officer to ascertain the problem.